The American Mercury: Mencken's departure

 Mencken retired as editor of the magazine at the end of 1933.
 His chosen successor was economist and literary critic Henry Hazlitt.
 Differences with the publisher, Alfred A. Knopf Sr., however, led Hazlitt to resign after four months.
 The American Mercury was next edited by Mencken's former assistant Charles Angoff.
-At first, the magazine was considered to be moving to the Left.

 In January 1935, The American Mercury was purchased from Alfred A. Knopf, Inc., by Lawrence E. Spivak.
 The magazine's longtime business manager, Spivak announced that he would take an active role as publisher.
 Paul Palmer, former Sunday editor of the New York World, replaced Angoff as editor, and playwright Laurence Stallings was named literary editor.

 Radio and television

 Spivak revived the Mercury for a brief but vigorous period — Mencken, Nathan, and Angoff contributed essays to the magazine again.
 Spivak created a company to publish the magazine, Mercury Publications.
-Soon the company began publishing other magazines, including Ellery Queen's Mystery Magazine (1941) and The Magazine of Fantasy & Science Fiction in 1949.
+Soon, the company began publishing other magazines, including Ellery Queen's Mystery Magazine (1941) and The Magazine of Fantasy & Science Fiction in 1949.

-In 1945 as editor, Lawrence Spivak created a radio program called American Mercury Presents "Meet the Press".
+In 1945, as editor, Lawrence Spivak created a radio program called American Mercury Presents "Meet the Press".
 It started on television on November 6, 1947, as Meet the Press.

-In 1946 the Mercury merged with the democratic-socialist magazine Common Sense.
+In 1946, the Mercury merged with the democratic-socialist magazine Common Sense.
 By 1950, the Mercury was owned by Clendenin J. Ryan.
 He changed the magazine's name to The New American Mercury.
 Ryan was the financial angel for Ulius Amoss, a former Office of Strategic Services agent who specialized in operating spy networks behind the Iron Curtain to destabilize Communist governments and the publisher of International Services of Information in Baltimore; his son Clendenin Jr. was a sponsor of William F. Buckley Jr. and the Young Americans for Freedom.
 Ryan transformed The American Mercury in a conservative direction.